To the Members

-9. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS
+8. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Act are given in the notes to the FinancialStatements.
+Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 (the Act) are given in the notes to the FinancialStatements.

 9. ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Act read with Rule 8 of theCompanies (Accounts) Rules 2014 is annexed herewith as "Annexure A".

-11. RISK MANAGEMENT POLICY INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY
+10. RISK MANAGEMENT POLICY INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 Your Company has in place a mechanism to identify assess monitor and mitigate variousrisks to key business objectives.
 Major risks identified by the businesses and functionsare systematically addressed through mitigating actions on a continuing basis.
-These arealso discussed at the meetings of the Audit Committee and the Board of your Company.
+These arealso discussed in the meetings of the Audit Committee and the Board of your Company.

 11. CORPORATE SOCIAL RESPONSIBILITY

 Your Company has in place a Corporate Social Responsibility (CSR) Committee inaccordance with Section 135 of the Act.
-The details of the CSR Policy and the AnnualReport on CSR activities as prescribed under the Act and Companies (Corporate SocialResponsibility Policy) Rules 2014 is annexed herewith as "Annexure B".
+The details of the CSR Policy and the AnnualReport on CSR activities as prescribed under the Act and Companies (Corporate SocialResponsibility Policy) Rules 2014 is annexed herewith as "Annexure B."

-Your Company has on January 3 2017 constituted a Trust under the name and style"Sasken Foundation" for exclusively undertaking CSR activities of your Company.The CSR committee continues to provide the direction and guidance for your Company's CSRactivities.
+As reported last year your Company constituted a Trust under the name and style"Sasken Foundation" for exclusively undertaking CSR activities of your Company.The CSR committee continues to provide the direction and guidance for your Company's CSRactivities.

 12. VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The Company has established a vigil mechanism / whistle blower policy for Directors andemployees to report their genuine concerns which is reviewed and updated from time totime.
 The said policy is available on the Company's website (www.sasken.com / investors).